tiger-pillow/myblog.dev.repo/2021/content/aboutme/about.md

 I am Yiyuan.

-I am interested in good writings, good products, and commodity trading.
+I am interested in good writings, good products, and commodities.

 I graduated from Yale College in 2021 where I majored in Ecology and Evolutionary Biology.
 I obtained my master's at EPFL in Switzerland, studying computer science(?).
 Now I work in Geneva.

-An active life outdoors is a life worth living.

-You can contact me at gladysfangcs dot gmail
+Busy building.
+But you can contact me at gladysfangcs dot gmail